The Constitutional Convention of 1787

 In this unit, students will examine the roles that key American founders played in creating the Constitution, and the challenges they faced in the process.
 They will learn why many Americans in the 1780s believed that reforms to the Articles of Confederation were necessary, and the steps taken to authorize the 1787 Convention in Philadelphia.
 They will become familiar with the main issues that divided delegates at the Convention, particularly the questions of representation in Congress and the office of the presidency.
 Finally, they will see how a spirit of compromise, in the end, was necessary for the Convention to fulfill its task of improving the American political system.

-Was the Philadelphia Convention of 1787, called for by Congress to recommend amendments to the Articles of Confederation, necessary to preserve the Union?
+Was the Philadelphia Convention of 1787 necessary to preserve the Union?

-Why was the question of representation such an important issue to the delegates at the Constitutional Convention of 1787, and what led them to eventually compromise on the question?
+Why was the question of representation such an important issue to the delegates at the Constitutional Convention of 1787?

 Why was creating the office of the presidency such an important and difficult task for the delegates at the Constitutional Convention of 1787?

-Discuss actions by several state governments that violated the Articles of Confederation and acts of Congress.
+Examine actions taken by several state governments that violated the Articles of Confederation and acts of Congress.

-Identify the powers of Congress under the Articles of Confederation, and explain why those powers were insufficient to ensure the prosperity and security of the United States.
+Examine the powers of Congress under the Articles of Confederation and evaluate the extent to which those powers ensured the prosperity and security of the United States.

-Explain the significance of the Connecticut Compromise in resolving the question of representation.
+Evaluate the extent to which the Connecticut Compromise resolved the question of representation.